Achievable logoAchievable logo

 • Optimized muscle activation patterns

-Endurance training encourages a rotation of motor unit activation, preventing fatigue in specific muscle groups and enhancing movement efficiency.
+Endurance training encourages rotation of motor unit activation.
+This helps distribute work across fibers, delaying fatigue in specific muscle groups and improving movement efficiency.

 Muscular adaptations